sebastianbergmann/phpunit-documentation-english/src/fixtures.rst

 the *fixture* of the test.

 In :ref:`writing-tests-for-phpunit.examples.StackTest.php`, the
-fixture was simply the array that is stored in the ``$stack`` variable.
+fixture was the array that is stored in the ``$stack`` variable.
 Most of the time, though, the fixture will be more complex than a simple array, and the amount of code needed to set it up will grow accordingly.
 The actual content of the test gets lost in the noise of setting up the fixture.
 This problem gets even worse when you write